leeper/cregg/README.md

 # Simple Conjoint Analyses and Visualization

-**cregg** is a package for analyzing and visualizing the results of conjoint ("cj") factorial experiments.
+**cregg** is a package for analyzing and visualizing the results of conjoint ("cj") factorial experiments using methods described by Hainmueller, Hopkins, and Yamamoto (2014).
 It provides functionality that is useful for analyzing and otherwise examining conjoint experimental data:

  - Estimation of average marginal component effects (AMCEs) for fully randomized conjoint designs and munging of AMCE estimates into tidy data frames, via `amce()`
  - Calculation of marginal means (MMs) for conjoint designs and munging them into tidy data frames via `mm()`